tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

 <img src="/wp-content/uploads/users/grrlgeek/compression%2010.JPG?mtime=1355884192" alt="" width="416" height="68" />

 Right now, this is no different from when I applied row compression.
 Because this is a small table, with few repeating values, this does not surprise me.
 I have another table in my database, [dbo.bigTransactionHistory][5], which is larger and may offer better results.
-Let&#8217;s look.
+Let's look.

 sql
 sp_spaceused 'dbo.bigTransactionHistory';